sailxjx/cake-dog/README.md

 require("cake-dog")
 ```

-Now use `cake` command to see new tasks
+Now use `cake` command to see new tasks, these cake tasks will compile the source code from 'src' to 'lib'

 ```
 $ cake